particle-iot/docs/src/content/hardware/ethernet/ethernet.md

 # {{title}}

-Particle Gen 3 devices including the Argon, Boron, and B Series SoM have the ability to use Ethernet.
+Particle Gen 3 devices including the Argon, Boron, and B-Series SoM have the ability to use Ethernet.

 For the Feather form-factor devices (Argon, Boron) this is typically done using the [Ethernet FeatherWing](/reference/datasheets/accessories/gen3-accessories/#ethernet-featherwing).
 If using the [Adafruit Ethernet Featherwing](https://www.adafruit.com/product/3201), follow the instructions [here](/hardware/ethernet/ethernet/#adafruit-featherwing).

-For the B Series SoM devices (B404, B402, B524, B523), the [B Series Evaluation Board](/reference/datasheets/b-series/b-series-eval-board/) includes Ethernet.
-You can also use the same Wiznet W5500 chip on your own custom base board for the B Series SoM.
+For the B-Series SoM devices (B404, B402, B524, B523), the [B-Series Evaluation Board](/reference/datasheets/b-series/b-series-eval-board/) includes Ethernet.
+You can also use the same Wiznet W5500 chip on your own custom base board for the B-Series SoM.

-Both the Ethernet FeatherWing and B Series Evaluation Board have a socket to enable Power-over-Ethernet (PoE), however the [PoE Adapter](/reference/datasheets/accessories/gen3-accessories/#poe-power-over-ethernet-) is discontinued and no longer available from Particle.
-You could still include the Silvertel Ag9905M on your custom B Series SoM base board.
+Both the Ethernet FeatherWing and B-Series Evaluation Board have a socket to enable Power-over-Ethernet (PoE), however the [PoE Adapter](/reference/datasheets/accessories/gen3-accessories/#poe-power-over-ethernet-) is discontinued and no longer available from Particle.
+You could still include the Silvertel Ag9905M on your custom B-Series SoM base board.

 Note that the Wiznet W5500 does not support Auto MDI-X so you may need a crossover cable when connecting directly to a computer or laptop instead of an Ethernet switch.